xescugc/jsmoo/README.md

   import Jsmoo, { Role } from 'jsmoo';
 ```

-The way the objects are initialized is with a Object, where the keys are the attributes defined on the `has`.
+The way the Classes are initialized is with a plain Object, where the keys are the attributes defined on the `has`.

 ## beforeInitialize